 4.2 Cost of investments into CX

-When calculating the costs of investments into CX, these are the typical areas companies invest into:
+When calculating the costs of investments into CX, the typical areas businesses invest in include:

 1. Measuring NPS of their customers at various touchpoints and identifying underperforming touchpoints.

 2. Benchmarking their own NPS against competitors in their industry to understand what good vs. bad performance looks like relative to a set of peer companies.

 3. Identifying the drivers of NPS by doing a driver analysis, or calculating which themes have positive and negative impact on NPS.